top of page

 谷神不死,是謂玄牝。玄牝之門,是謂天地根。綿綿若存,用之不勤。

-Through its gate flows the origin of heaven and earth—endless and unseen.
+The valley spirit never dies.
+It is the Mother of Creation.
+Through its gate flows the root of heaven and earth—endless and unseen.
+Its workings are endless, and without effort.

 道德經, 第六章